 Whether you decide to seek help from the outside or take on the tasks yourself, make sure you begin by laying your foundation with basic legal protections and organizing your infrastructure.

-Here’s a few things that every beginner business owner should start with to build a foundation for a well oiled machine that runs a world rocking product or service.
+Here are a few things that every beginner business owner should start with to build a foundation for a well-oiled machine that runs a world-rocking product or service.

 - Push the Legal to the front of the line